The Ultimate Guide to Finding a Great Account Executive

 • A significant portion of the ad is dedicated to employee benefits, which will be sure to attract some high-quality applications

-Now that we’ve seen some marvellous examples, let’s put that best practice into action!
+Now that we’ve seen some marvelous examples, let’s implement that best practice!
 Here’s a great template you can use as a foundation to get started right away:

 [Business name] is looking to add an empathetic and results-driven account executive to its sales team.